rust-lang/josh-sync/README.md

 1) Checkout the latest default branch of the subtree
 2) Run `rustc-josh-sync pull <your-github-username> <branch>`
     - The branch with the push contents will be created in `https://github.com/<your-github-username>/rust` fork, in the `<branch>` branch.
-3) Send a PR to `rustc`
+3) Send a PR to [rust-lang/rust]

-## Git pecularities
+## Git peculiarities

-NOTE: If you use Git/SSH protocol to push to your fork of `rust-lang/rust`, ensure that you have this entry in your Git config, else the 2 steps that follow would prompt for a username and password:
+NOTE: If you use Git/SSH protocol to push to your fork of [rust-lang/rust], ensure that you have this entry in your Git config, else the 2 steps that follow would prompt for a username and password: